sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

 - Fix #368 Make proper vertical alignment for multiline text in Subtitle and Text when vertical alignment is set to bottom or center.
-- Studio RGB (narrow, limited) range will now be recognized (through _ColorRange=1) and utilized in conversions from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx
+- Studio RGB (narrow, limited) range will now be recognized (through _ColorRange=1) and utilized in conversions to and from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx, or ConvertToRGB32 with PC.xxx matrix which now keeps the limited/narrow-rangeness of the source.
+  See also BugFix section.
 - #392 "break" and "continue" in for-next and while loops
 - Add "ArraySort" for sorting simple bool, numeric or string arrays
 - SoundTouch: Increased the max number of channels to 32ch from the old limit of 16ch.
 - Posix: Detect additional plugindirs from LD_LIBRARY_PATH environment variable
 - #413 Add ListAutoloadDirs() script function returing a LF delimited string with directory list.
 - SubTitle to accept real LF (``\r``) or CR LF (``\r\n``) control characters for line break.
+- #422 Give meaningful and stopping error message when a bad C++ plugin is throwing exception during autoload (e.g. wrong function signatures, crash because of using unsupported interface calls).
+  This kind of loading error is treated similarly fatal like mixing 32 and 64 bit plugins.
 - #413 Add 64 bit data types (https://github.com/AviSynth/AviSynthPlus/issues/423)

   - (technical) Value (AVSValue) types ``i`` and ``f`` are kept and still mean 32 bit integer and float values.